waffle-iron/docs-rackspace/style-guide/m-z-style-guidelines.md

 - The product team has hyphenated a term with a prefix, and you need to follow suit in the docs for consistency with the interface—for example, *multi-factor authentication* in the Identity product.
 Whenever possible, work with the teams to use preferred spelling.

-For the correct formatting of a specific word, see a dictionary or [Terminology].
+For the correct formatting of a specific word, see a dictionary or [Terminology](terminology-guidelines.md).
 For more information about hyphenating prefixes, see *The Chicago Manual of Style*.

 ### <a name="punc-parens"></a>Parentheses
 Avoid parentheses in running text.
 Parenthetical text can distract the reader from the main idea of the sentence and disrupt the flow of the sentence.
 When possible, put parenthetical information in a separate sentence.